bsmith89/make-bml/lesson.md

 and installation of software.
 _Make_ automates the process of building target files through a series of discrete steps.
-Despite it's original purpose, this design makes it a great fit for bioinformatics pipelines, which often work by transforming data from one form to another (e.g. _raw data_ &#8594; _word counts_ &#8594; _???_ &#8594; _profit_).
+Despite its original purpose, this design makes it a great fit for bioinformatics pipelines, which often work by transforming data from one form to another (e.g. _raw data_ &#8594; _word counts_ &#8594; _???_ &#8594; _profit_).